Teamster Boss: The Jackie Presser Story

-Teamster Boss: The Jackie Presser Story is a 1992 American drama film directed by Alastair Reid and written by Abby Mann.
+Teamster Boss: The Jackie Presser Story is a 1992 American television drama film directed by Alastair Reid and written by Abby Mann.
 It is based on the 1989 book Mobbed Up by James Neff.
 The film stars Brian Dennehy, Jeff Daniels, María Conchita Alonso, Eli Wallach, Robert Prosky and Donald Moffat.
-The film premiered on HBO on September 12, 1992.
+It premiered on HBO on September 12, 1992.

 Plot

+A union boss rises and falls playing both sides of the street with mobsters and the federal government.